Skip to Content

 Yes, you will have to submit a new application, fee, along with new good moral character certificate's and a new authorization and release form if your previous forms were signed more than six months prior to submitting your new application.
 All supporting documents will need to be uploaded to your application.

 Any applicant with a disability for which testing accommodation is needed must request such accommodation though the online admissions site at least 80 days prior to the examination date.
 Applicants requesting testing accommodations because of disabilities must provide appropriate documentation of the disability and specify the extent to which the standard testing procedures need to be modified.
 The burden of proof is on the applicant to show the need for any testing accommodations.
 The Bar reserves the right to make final judgement concerning testing accommodations and may have documentation reviewed by a medical specialist, psychologist or learning disability specialist.
-See the online admissions site for additional information and click here for instructions regarding testing accommodations requests and required documentation.
+See the testing-accommodation webpage for additional information.
 Any testing accommodation may not compromise the integrity or security of the examination or affect the standards set for the examination.

 All applications for admission to the practice of law in Washington are subject to character and fitness review.
 We look at each application on a case-by-case basis.
 Please refer to APR 20(c)-(e) and APR 21 which include definitions for good moral character, fitness to practice law and the essential eligibility requirements and describe factors considered when determining an applicant's character and fitness.